ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 The `Parties` table is structured to hold essential details about political parties, including unique identification, names, abbreviations, and images of their flags.
 This design facilitates easy retrieval and management of party information in relation to the election database.

 ### 5. PresidentialCandidates Table
-This table is dedicated to presidential candidates, storing details and an image for each candidate.
+This table is dedicated to the 13 presidential candidates and will store their details and a profile picture for each candidate.

 A screenshot of the SQL command I used to create the `PresidentialCandidates Table`
 ![Regions Table SQL command](./images/presidential_candidates.png)